14 April - 8 July 2018

-Zanele Muholi has been named a Chevalier de l'Ordre des Arts et des Lettres in recognition of her work in the arts and the LGBTQI community.
-Muholi has a 'homecoming' exhibition at the Durban Art Gallery, opening 1 December - the first solo show in the city of Muholi's birth.
+Zanele Muholi has been named a Chevalier de l'Ordre des Arts et des Lettres in recognition of their work in the arts and the LGBTQI community.
+They currently have a 'homecoming' exhibition at the Durban Art Gallery - the first solo show in the city of their birth.

 Kemang Wa Lehulere has won the Malcolm McLaren Award presented by Performa in recognition of artists who stage 'an innovative and thought-provoking performance' during the New York-based biennial.
 Wa Lehulere received the prize for his work I Cut My Skin to Liberate the Splinter.